DangerDanny/Test_2020FC/docs/README.md

 - **MROP** - Any questions around MROP should be addressed to Brian Kough.
 Questions around contracts copy in Andy Webster.
 Questions around something not working or functionality copy in Shambo.

 - **AWIN** - Any questions around AWIN should have Rick Little copied in as product owner.
 For questions around company data, addressed to Brian Kough.
 For questions around Fleet addressed to Terra Deskins.
-For anything that is broken regarding functionality addressed to Rick, Ken, and copy in Shambo.
+For anything broken with functionality (UI, authentication, reports, etc.) addressed to Rick, Ken, and copy in Shambo.

 ## Account Support